tock/book/src/key-hotp-access.md

 With security-focused and privileged system resources, a board may wish to restrict which applications can access which system call resources.
-In this module we will extend the Tock kernel to restrict access to the encryption capsule to only trusted (credentialed) apps.
+In this stage we will extend the Tock kernel to restrict access to the encryption capsule to only trusted (credentialed) apps.

 ## Background